Marlo-Ong/cs381-game-architecture/as6/README.md

    > ./as6

-6. Once the executable is run, a window should open, and there should be a plane object atop a grassy ground and a sky.
+6. Once the executable is run, a window should open, and there should be 5 ships and 5 planes atop an ocean and a sky.
 Use your keyboard to control the plane according to the following:

 ## Controls

 - (WASD or arrow key format)

-- Press TAB to cycle through selectable planes.
+- Press TAB to cycle through selectable vehicles (cycles through boats, then planes in order).

-- Press W/up arrow to increase the selected plane's velocity.
+- Press W/up arrow to increase the selected vehicle's velocity.

-- Press S/down arrow to decrease the selected plane's velocity.
+- Press S/down arrow to decrease the selected vehicle's velocity.

-- Press A/left arrow to turn the plane counter-clockwise.
+- Press A/left arrow to increase the selected vehicle's heading.

-- Press D/right arrow to turn the plane clockwise.
+- Press D/right arrow to decrease the selected vehicle's heading.

-- Press Q to move the selected plane upward.
+- If a plane is selected, press Q to move it upward.

-- Press E to move the selected plane downward.
+- If a plane is selected, press E to move it downward.

-- Press SPACE to stop the selected plane.
+- Press SPACE to smoothly stop the selected vehicle.